-You can request a reduction or cancellation of your Federal Direct Stafford Loan, Federal Direct PLUS or alternative loan by completing a Loan Change Request Form and returning it to the Office of Financial Aid.
+You can request a reduction or cancellation of your Federal Direct Loan, Federal Direct PLUS or alternative loan by completing a Loan Change Request Form and returning it to the Office of Financial Aid.

 Depending on the type of financial aid you are receiving, the number of credits you are dropping and when you drop, your financial aid may or may not be affected.
 Please contact our office for specific information.

-Entrance and Exit Counseling requirements can be completed online for Federal Direct Stafford Loans at the Department of Education's website, click on Complete Counseling and then select Start for either the Enterance or Exit counseling.
+Entrance and Exit Counseling requirements can be completed online for Federal Direct Loans at the Department of Education's website, click on Complete Counseling and then select Start for either the Enterance or Exit counseling.

 For a Federal Perkin Loan, click here to complete the Entrance or Entrance Interview and electronically sign a Master Promissory Note.
 Please click here to complete the Exit Interview